 - Class participation: This means attending class prepared and alert.
 High marks will be given to students who engage thoughtfully and regularly with the readings, the content of the lectures, and the reflections of their peers.
-Students will be penalized for missing class, coming to class unprepared, late, or being otherwise disruptive. - Reading quizzes: The course readings are central to the learning goals of the class.
+Students will be penalized for coming to class unprepared, late, or being otherwise disruptive.
+In addition to reduced participation points, students' final grade will be lowered by half a letter grade for each unexcused absence. - Reading quizzes: The course readings are central to the learning goals of the class.
 There will be three quizzes throughout the semester to ensure students are reading and comprehending the material. - Paper 1: Write a paper describing and analyzing a personal encounter you have had with a person of another religious faith or worldview, or an experience that complicated your own understanding of your own faith tradition or worldview.
-The paper should be sent to the instructor via email.
-The paper is due by the beginning of class on September 25 and should be 1400-1600 words. - Paper 2: Write a paper analyzing a recent article by a public intellectual that addresses a social issue in the Unites States such as: science curricula in public schools, LGBTQ rights, poverty, religious expressions in the public square, religious influence on government policy, etc. You are to take a position on the issue and show how it relates to the broader plural society, with a particular focus on the religious implications of the issue.
+The paper is due by the beginning of class on February 14 and should be 1400-1600 words. - Paper 2: Write a paper analyzing a recent article by a public intellectual that addresses a social issue in the Unites States such as: science curricula in public schools, LGBTQ rights, poverty, religious expressions in the public square, religious influence on government policy, etc. You are to take a position on the issue and show how it relates to the broader plural society, with a particular focus on the religious implications of the issue.
 You should accurately present the argument in the article.
 Then you should evaluate it critically, making suggestions on how it could be improved or deepened.
 Articles may be drawn from the following sources: The New York Times, the Washington Post, The Wall Street Journal, The Economist, or www.theconversation.com.
-The paper should be sent to the instructor in an email.
-The paper is due by the beginning of class on November 6 and should 1500-1700 words. - In class presentation: Each student will present the themes of his or her second paper via an in-class presentation.
+The paper is due by the beginning of class on April 1 and should be 1500-1700 words. - In class presentation: Each student will present the themes of his or her second paper via an in-class presentation.
 The presentation will share your research and analysis of the social issue addressed in the article.
 Each presentation should be no more than 10 minutes in length.
 Comprehensive instructions will be given in class. - Religious experience reflection paper: You are required to attend two religious experiences outside your own tradition over the course of the semester and they should be within the United States.
 For example, if you are a Protestant you may choose to attend a Shabbat service and Muslim prayer service.
 If you are Jewish you may choose to attend a Catholic mass and prayer at a Hindu temple, etc. Your paper should describe how you experienced the religious services.
 What did you find particularly interesting or meaningful?
 How did it make you feel?
 What did you learn about the religious tradition you visited?
 What did you learn about your own tradition or worldview as a result of these explorations?
 The paper should be sent to the instructor as an attachment to an email.
-The paper is due by the beginning of class on December 4.
+The paper is due by the beginning of class on April 22.
 The paper should follow the same format as the three major papers and should be 700-800 words.